octopusinvitro/everypolitician-popolo-npm/README.md

 ## About

-A CI file has been added to be used with Travis
+CI files have been added to be used with Travis and GitLab.

 ## Installing